codex-academy/SortAndSearch/pages/intro.md

 # Introduction

 We will be working with Data Structures extensively in this section.
-We will use JavaScript Arrays, which is rather a List than an Array, a lot.
-You will discover why a JavaScript Array is not an Array in the truest sense of the word.
+We will use JavaScript Arrays a lot.
+We will discover why a JavaScript Array is not really an Array in the truest sense of the word, but more like a List.
 You will also learn how to create your own Data Structures in JavaScript.
 Soon you will be creating and sorting your own Lists in JavaScript.

-## Lets do a few warming up exercises.
+## Let’s do a few warm-up exercises

 Write code and unit tests for the functions below.